slfrnkln/agent-simple/README.md

   * Simple Agent showing connecting and interacting over the OEF.
   * Simple Trading Agent which introduces the transfering of tokens using the Ledger.
-  * Negotiating Agent which implements basic negotiation strategies into the agents trying to get the best price for their data.
-  * Auction Agent shows a simple example of a modified FIPA English Auction Interaction Protocol for selling data to the highest bidding client.

 ## License

 Fetch.AI Simple Agent is licensed under the Apache software license (see LICENSE file).
 Unless required by